-The BGF is a fund of funds unitized pool of investments managed by an independent investment manager.
+The BGF is a unitized fund of funds pool of investments.
 The investment objective of the BGF is to enhance long-term returns for investors with a moderate to high level of risk by investing in a well-diversified portfolio.
 The investment policy target asset mix is 40% fixed income securities, rated "BBB" or better for bonds or "R-1" or better for money market securities and 60% domestic and international equities, invested through indexed pooled funds.